DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 testcafe path:d:\firefoxportable\firefoxportable.exe tests/sample-fixture.js
 ```

-If the path contains spaces, enclose it in backticks and additionally surround the whole parameter including the keyword in quotation marks.
+If the path has spaces, enclose it in backticks.
+Surround the whole parameter string including the keyword in quotation marks.

 In Windows `cmd.exe` (default command prompt), use double quotation marks: